LucianRadul/2IC80_HackingProject/README.md

 This is a project made for the 2IC80 Offensive Computer Security Course (Q4, 2021) at Eindhoven University of Technology.

 The purpose of this project was to deliver an analysis and reproduction of a number of non-trivial attack scenarios.
-For this, we chose to reproduce and illustrate the following three attacks: ARP Spoofing, DNS Spoofing, TCP Telnet Session Hijack with Reverse Shell.
+For this, we chose to reproduce and illustrate the following three attacks: ARP Spoofing, DNS Spoofing, TCP Telnet Session Hijack with Reverse Shell using an automated GUI-based tool.

+## To Run
+To run the program use:

+> sudo python3 gui.py

 ## Setup